 The Logitech G432 are wired gaming headphones that come with a USB dongle that is compatible on PC and PS4 but won’t be usable on Xbox One.
 You won’t have the best range, since their cable isn’t the longest.
 Thanks to their wired connection, you won’t have any latency issues, which is great for watching videos and gaming.

 These headphones are not Bluetooth-compatible.
 For gaming headphones with Bluetooth connectivity, take a look at the HyperX Cloud Mix.

 These headphones are very versatile and can basically be used with any platform for mic and audio support.
 However, you won’t be able to use their USB dongle on Xbox One, so you will need to use the 1/8” TRRS connection with a controller.
 On PC, you’ll have to use the included Y-splitter to use both the mic and headphone ports if you are not using the USB dongle.

-Their USB dock is compatible on PC and PS4, but won’t be usable on Xbox One.
+Their USB dongle is compatible on PC and PS4, but won’t be usable on Xbox One.
 You can also set your EQ inside their app on PC and use the dongle on PS4, with your settings still in use.